no-unwrap/no-unwrap/README.md

-Computer vision researcher and aspiring cert-grade systems engineer.
+Computer vision researcher and aspiring cert-grade systems/security engineer.

 My research is in visual saliency and attention, with a focus on how perception differs across populations that datasets tend to leave out.